LelViLamp/LelViLamp.github.io/me/about-me.md

 ## <span style="font-family: 'Courier New', courier;">Hello World</span>

  👋 Nice to meet you!
 My name is Daniel G&ouml;ller, I am a Data Scientist with a passion for languages and <abbr title="Natural Language Processing">NLP</abbr>.
 I shall find a way to smith my personal Triforce of computer science, linguistics and psychology.
 My pronouns are (the paradigms of) _he_ and _they_.
-I also believe that anyone in the business who has some self-respect should hate all the programmiung languages and frameworks.
+I also believe that anyone in the business who has some self-respect should hate all the programming languages and frameworks.

 💻 I currently work at a <abbr title="business to business">B2B</abbr> company in search optimisation and work quite a bit with <abbr title="Large Language Models">LLMs</abbr>.
 It is fun but can be, as every job in IT sometimes is, frustrating.
+I don't know what to make of these non-deterministic next-word prediction machines.

 🎓 I love education and am curious about a lot of things.
 I've go a Master's degree in Data Science with a dissertation on <abbr title="Named Entity Recognition">NER</abbr> on historic German texts from the 18<sup style="text-decoration: underline; vertical-align: super;">th</sup> century.
 It was a fascinatingly interesting project but I'm quite genuinely glad it's over.
 Before that, I got my Bachelor's degree in Psychology.
 A field I'm still interested in and am passionate about.
 During my studies, I did an Erasmus semester, or three, thanks to which I found a passion for languages.